michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0081.md

 - adj: dangerously unstable and unpredictable
 - adj: lacking a sense of responsibility
 ### Family
+- unreliable: unreliability, unreliableness, unreliably+
+- reliable: reliability, reliableness, reliably, unreliable
+- reliance: reliances, self-reliance
+- reliant: reliantly, self-reliant
-unreliable: unreliability, unreliableness, unreliably+;reliable: reliability, reliableness, reliably, unreliable;reliance: reliances, self-reliance;reliant: reliantly, self-reliant;rely: reliable, reliance, reliant, relied, relies, relying;unreliability: unreliabilities
+- rely: reliable, reliance, reliant, relied, relies, relying
+- unreliability: unreliabilities
 ### Examples
 - Emily Blunt stars as Rachel, a divorced alcoholic who becomes an unreliable and unlikely detective in this adaptation of Paula Hawkins’s best-selling novel.
 - It played like an average, unreliable squad that settles for decency, squints when the lights are bright and fails to maximize its best attributes.